-We all like the idea of sitting down with the family for a leisurely meal and sharing our days with each other but who has the time any more?
-However, family dinners are not just a nice thing when you have time; they are incredibly beneficial for children’s development and future academic success.
-No kidding!
+Here’s the thing: family dinners are not just a nice bonus when you have time – they are incredibly beneficial for children’s development and future academic success!

 I’ve always believed that sitting down as a family to eat daily (or as many times a week as possible) is one of the most valuable activities for children.

 It can be challenging with busy schedules and extracurricular activities to find time to sit down and eat dinner together.
 Yet, sitting down as a family is so important academically for your child and it does not have an equivalent activity that comes close to replicating its value to a child.

 When I’m talking about family dinner, I specifically mean a dinner where the family members not only eat together but all technology is put away and the television of OFF.

 Family dinners are for eating and conversation, and the conversation aspect is vital!

 Meaningful family meals affect all of our senses: smell, taste, touch, hearing, sight.

 This is powerful stuff — a major opportunity to have a meaningful and potent affect on your child’s life!